SmartX-Team/desktop-k8s/README.md

 ## Getting Started

-You can make a installation ISO with given command
+You can make an installation ISO with given command

 ```bash
 git clone "https://github.com/SmartX-Team/smartx-k8s"